Calibrated and Sharp Uncertainties in Deep Learning via Density Estimation: On Calibration in Machine Learning

-Probabilistic models are important building blocks of machine learning systems in many domains---including medicine, robotics, industrial automation, and others.
-Calibration is not difficult to achieve in many of these domains; hence, we argue that it should be enforced in predictive models, which will unlock the following set of benefits in downstream applications.
+Probabilistic models are key building blocks of machine learning systems in many areas---medicine, robotics, industrial automation, and more.
+We argue that maintaining calibration in predictive models will unlock benefits in downstream applications across may of these domains.

 \paragraph{Safety and Interpretability.} Good predictive uncertainties are important for model interpretability: in user-facing applications, humans make decisions based on model outputs and need to assess the confidence of the model, for example when interpreting an automated medical diagnosis.
-Calibration is also important for model safety: in areas such as robotics, we want to minimize the probability of adverse outcomes (e.g., a crash), and estimating these outcomes' probabilities is an important step for that \citep{Berkenkamp2017}.
+Calibration is also important for model safety: in areas such as robotics, we want to minimize the probability of adverse outcomes (e.g., a crash), and estimating their probability is a key step towards averting them \citep{Berkenkamp2017}.

 \paragraph{Model-Based Planning.} More generally, good predictive uncertainties also improve downstream decision-making applications such as model-based planning \citep{malik2019calibrated}, a setting in which agents learn a model of the world to plan future decisions \citep{deisenroth2011pilco}.
 Planning with a probabilistic model improves performance and sample complexity, especially when representing the model using a deep neural network. and improves the cumulative reward and the sample complexity of model-based agents~\citep{rajeswaran2016epopt,chua2018}.